Location and hours

-- UU history and biography
+- UU history and biography and works by UU authors

 - Information about world religions and their scriptures

-- Bible dictionaries, history, criticism, interpretation, commentaries
+- Dictionaries, history, criticism, interpretation, and commentaries on sacred texts

 - Materials that support the seven principles